Skip to main content

 Written by Jack McCann

-When reviewing your Raise Investment account, you may see a difference between market value and take-home value.
-Understanding this distinction ensures you have a clear picture of what your investment is worth and what you can withdraw.
+When reviewing your Raise Investment account, you may see a difference between "market value" and "take-home" value.
+Understanding this distinction ensures you have a clear picture of what your investment is worth and what you'd be entitled to withdraw if you canceled your Raise Investment subscription.

 Key Differences